miekg/learninggo/packages.md

 also allows tests of unexported functions and structures.
 We then <2> import the `testing` package.
 And finally the test we want to execute.
 The code here <3>
 should hold no surprises: we check if the `Even` function works OK.
-And now, the moment we have been waiting form executing the test.
+And now, the moment we have been waiting for executing the test.

     % go test
     ok      even    0.001s